-New features in latest macOS Catalina
+New features in macOS Catalina: What's been added?

 Apple announced the latest version of macOS at WWDC on 3 June 2019.
-Following in Apple’s recent custom of naming macOS versions after places in California, it’s called macOS Catalina after Santa Catalina island which lies off the coast of Los Angeles.
+Following Apple’s recent custom of naming macOS versions after places in California, it’s called macOS Catalina after Santa Catalina island, which lies off the coast of Los Angeles.
 Here’s everything you need to know about macOS Catalina.

 What is macOS Catalina?

 It’s the next version of the Mac operating system and was announced at Apple’s Worldwide Developers’ Conference on 3 June 2019.
 It has several new features but is probably most notable for killing off iTunes and replacing it with three new apps: Music, Podcasts, and Apple TV.

 Apple didn’t give a macOS Catalina release date when it previewed it.
 However, in recent years the final version of Mojave, High Sierra, and Sierra were all released towards the end of September, a couple of weeks after Apple’s special event to launch new iPhones.

 Developers have been able to download and install the beta version since the week of WWDC, and Apple said it released a public beta in July.